Daedalus11069/foundry-sheexcelrefresh-module/README.md

 - **Customizable Sheets**: Utilize Google Sheets' extensive formatting options directly within Foundry VTT.
 - **Easy Integration**: Simple setup process to integrate Google Sheets URLs into your game entities.
 - **Zoom**: Zoom in and out of the spreadsheet without effecting any zoom of your Foundry VTT client.
+- **Makro Capability**: Use defined cells as values/modifiers within your makros.

 ## Known Issues